-When esolver\type is set to light or dp, the keyword pseudo\file and pseudo\type is needless.
+When esolver\type is set to lj or dp, the keyword pseudo\file and pseudo\type is needless.

 Different types of pseudopotentials can be used for different elements, but note that the XC functionals assigned by all pseudopotentials should be the same one.
-If not, the choice of XC functional must be set explicitly using the dft\functional keyword.
+If not, the choice of XC functional must be set explicitly using the $dft_functional$ keyword.